-As of December 31, 2022 2023 our investments team consisted of 170 177 employees.
+As of December 31, 2024 our investments team consisted of 181 employees.
 Each of our investment strategies is led by its own leadership team of highly accomplished investment professionals.
 While primarily focused on managing strategies within their own investment group, these senior professionals are integrated within our platform through economic, cultural and structural measures.
 In addition, our investments team members include professionals dedicated to risk management and operational due diligence, two key components of our investment evaluation and portfolio management processes.
+Our investments team leverages analytics drawn from our proprietary data fabric, which was built by decades of investing in public and private markets.